 Recreational use of cannabis

-If you are considering using cannabis for recreational purposes, read the Lower-Risk Cannabis Use Guidelines (LRCUG).
-It outlines what you can do to reduce your risk.
+If you are considering using cannabis for recreational purposes, read the Lower-Risk Cannabis Use Guidelines.
+However, the guidelines have not been updated since early 2019 and predate the surge in vaping-related lung illness throughout 2019.
+Heart & Stroke recommends that people follow the advice of health agencies – including the Centre for Disease Control (CDC) and Health Canada – with regards to the use of vape products.
 We also recommend that you speak to your healthcare provider about the effects of cannabis on your personal health – especially if you have a higher risk for heart disease and stroke.

 Vape products and cannabis